20 Sep Comparison between Web Designers vs Web Developers

 As we explained above, back-end developers are essentially computer programmers.
 They focus on the creation of web applications, creating data management tools, content management systems, database and security features.
 When a website owner has a good back-end developer, he will enjoy security and flexibility, and his site will always be up and running.

-A front end developer on the other hand is better at creating the necessary tools for enhancing user experience.
-If you already have a design concept that needs to be used on multiple browsers, a front-end developer is what you need.
+A front end website developer on the other hand is better at creating the necessary tools for enhancing user experience.
+If you already have a design concept that needs to be used on multiple browsers, a front end website developer is what you need.
 The general user experience of your website should remain seamless, regardless of whether the user is using a tablet, smartphone, or desktop computer.

 A web designer may know the basics of CSS or HTML, but they generally don’t have a great deal of experience with computer programming.
 So, if you need a website built from scratch, you need a web developer and not a web designer.
 A web designer is a person you need if you are on the lookout for someone to create graphics that will catch the attention of your visitors, or create an aesthetically-pleasing landing page for your updated website.

 Thankfully, nowadays, it is not necessary to hire three separate companies for the creation of your new website.
-Many companies are known as “web teams” and integrate all three functions that you will need.
-A successful web design company will have at least one back-end developer, one front-end developer, and one visual designer.
+Many companies are known as “web application teams” and integrate all three functions that you will need.
+A successful Malaysia web design company will have at least one of these people; back-end developer, front end web developer, visual designer and web designer.

 With “team” approaches becoming the norm, there is a most definitely blurry line between the job and tasks of a web designer and a web developer.
-Although the two tasks remain the same, and very different, you will nowadays find not only teams that have individuals skilled in each different field but also designers who are trained in web development and vice-versa.
+Although the two tasks remain the same, and very different, you will nowadays find not only teams that have individuals skilled in each different field but also designers who are trained in web development and vice-versa to bring better solutions.